Research Administration Policies

 The University has established the following criteria for capitalization of property (buildings/land), equipment, and software:

 Buildings/Land: All new purchases of buildings, facilities, and land are capitalized.
 (No dollar threshold applies.)
-Renovations are capitalized if they extend the life of the asset and exceed $250,000 or 20% of book value of item.
+Renovations are capitalized if they extend the life of the asset and exceed $500,000.
 Normal, routine repairs are treated as non-capital.

 Equipment: All stand-alone tangible items with a useful life or one year or more and a value of $5,000 or more are capitalized.
 This includes equipment fabricated by a department for which the amount capitalized would include the actual costs of materials.
 See Procedure CR2019 – Accounting for Capital Equipment for more detail on fabricated equipment.